hposca/useful_notes/docs/linux.md

     pdftk pg_0001.pdf pg_0002.pdf pg_0004.pdf pg_0005.pdf output mynewfile.pdf

 That would merge the files corresponding to the first, second, fourth and fifth pages into a single output pdf.

+# Discovering available versions of a package to install

+Discover which versions are available using one of the following commands:

+    apt-cache policy <package-name>
+    apt-cache madison <package-name>

+Then, to install the chosen version:

+    sudo apt-get install package=version